ubs121/flashcard/README.md

 https://flashcard-121.appspot.com/

 ## TODO
-- create, edit icons
-- check if data exists
-- set current deck ID
+- import deck from Internet, drag and drop support
 - use tilt motion to flip
-- import deck from Internet, drag and drop support
 - add, edit cards manually
 - add to home screen
 - excersize notification (use push?)